shariqimran/cpsc-210-metaPlace/README.md

 ###*USER STORIES*

-- As a user I want to be able to purchase a product
+- As a user I want to be able to purchase a products
 - As a user I want to add products to sell
 - As a user I want to select an item and read its descriptions
 - As a user I want to filter by price